ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 ### October 7, 2020
 Got to know my neighbor who happens to be a really nice dude.
 Completed training analysis and challenging unconscious bias module.
 Read for research.

+### October 8, 2020
+Completed research integrity module.
+Read for research.

+### October 9, 2020
+Prepared for lab demonstrating.

+## Week 3
+### October 12, 2020
+Studied the impact of the Sun's magnetic field to magnetospheres on terrestrial and Jovian planets.